Pienza in Italy is a tiny town in the heart of Tuscany and located 188 km from Rome and 120 km from Florence.

 Pienza is a UNESCO World Heritage Site — it’s charming, full of history and culture and a wonderful place to spend a few hours in the afternoon.
 Highly recommended.

-What to see and do in Pienza
+Top things to do in Pienza

 - Palazzo Piccolomini – A summer home for the pope was built in 1459.
 There is the first example of a “roof garden” in the Renaissance.